dajale423/plm_embedding/README.md

 # Overview

 **File**:
-  `get_embeddings.ipynb` contains all steps to load sequences, apply the ESM model, and save the resulting embeddings.
+  `get_embeddings.ipynb` contains all steps to apply the ESM model, and save the resulting embeddings for all the possible mutations.